 Geo Mapping Drone Footage Could Change Everything

-Mining, search and rescue, agriculture and law enforcement are just a few of the areas that can directly benefit from the geo mapping of drone footage.
+Mining, search and rescue, agriculture and law enforcement are just a few of the areas that can directly benefit from a drone mapping software.
 Advancements in this area may have been hindered due to a lack of national coordination in the past, but passage of the Geospatial Data Act shows that professionals across all industries are paying more attention.

 VIDIZMO makes geo mapping recorded drone footage a simple process with significant implications for collecting and utilizing data.
 By syncing videos with geospatial data gathered by drone sensors, you can take every aspect of your organization to the next level.

-To learn more about VIDIZMO’s geo mapping and video hosting capabilities, contact us.
+To learn more about VIDIZMO’s geo mapping and video hosting capabilities